Meet An Adoptable Dog

 Breed: Poodle (Standard) / Labrador Retriever / Mixed (long coat)

 Height: About 24 in at the shoulder

 Location: Dreamweaver Farms, Pacolet SC

-How do I act when I meet new people?
-Oliver was originally very loving and affectionate to people, but he is no longer as open to strangers and needs patience.
+How do I act when I first meet new people: Oliver was originally very loving and affectionate to people, but he is no longer as open to strangers and needs patience.

 Please note - we do not ship or transport our dogs.
 If you are interested in adopting a dog, take a look at the distance between the dog's location and your location and make sure you are able to make the trip.

 Thank you for your interest in a dog who needs a new home.
 This description contains all that we currently know about this dog.
 We have no perfect dogs - but many of our dogs have proven to be perfect for a certain someone.
 We urge all of our potential adopters not to fall in love with a picture.
 When screening applications, we look at the entire home and then make suggestions based on what would be a good fit for your home.
 You are not being screened for a specific dog although we are looking to see what type of dog interests you - poodles or non poodles, age, temperament, personality, etc. Our goal is to match you with the best possible pet for you and your home.
 We want to create furever families.